Modelling the storage fleet

 If the whole fleet charges (or discharges) at the same time, new price spikes would be created.
 This is a particular issue later on in the forecast, when we have 10's of GW of storage online.
 In reality, storage acts to smooth peaks and troughs.
 So, we make sure that the fleet dispatch acts to decrease price spreads:

-• Fleet revenues are penalized if margin falls below 5 GW: We add a penalty term that lowers storage fleet revenues if the available generation (excluding DSR) minus demand falls below 5 GW.
+- Fleet revenues are penalized if margin gets low: We add a penalty term that lowers storage fleet revenues if the available generation (excluding DSR) minus demand falls below a certain level.
 This prevents storage from contributing to scarcity and driving high prices.

-• Cycling cost or strike price: We model the cost of cycling - requiring a minimum price spread to charge and discharge - which reflects the CAPex of the system, assuming 8000 lifetime cycles.
+- Cycling cost or strike price: We model the cost of cycling—requiring a minimum price spread to charge and discharge—which reflects the system's CAPex, assuming 8000 lifetime cycles.
 The numbers for CAPEX are from NREL and include learning rates.
 We assume the cost of pumped hydro will stay flat, and other storage will follow the same learning rate as battery storage.